 The park has undergone several redevelopments throughout its lifetime, complete with name changes.
 While it is widely known as Eyre Square, it was officially renamed as John F. Kennedy Memorial Park, since the US President had made a speech there during his term in office.

-The Square is home to statues, public art (there is a beautiful sculpture of the Galway Hooker boat on display), and was even the site of the third longest Occupy Camp movement in the world, at 216 consecutive days.
+The Square is home to statues, public art (there is a beautiful sculpture of the Galway Hooker boat on display), and was even the site of the third most extended Occupy Camp movement in the world, at 216 consecutive days.